 A scroll saw is not an everyday tool, but it’s great to have around if you want to turn a mundane, basic wood project into something special.
 We found some simple pattern projects you can make with your scroll saw right now, as well as some advanced patterns for experienced users.
 Many of these patterns are available in PDF files, so you can print them and get started today!

 Here are our 40 Favorite Scroll Saw Patterns:

 This shapes puzzle from My Scroll Saw Projects is a perfect first project with a scroll saw.
-It involves cutting very basic lines and curves to create a puzzle that’s great for small children.
-You can also either place a backing on the puzzle to hold the pieces in place or leave them open.
+It involves cutting very basic lines and curves to create a great puzzle for small children.
+You can either place backing on the puzzle to hold the pieces in place or leave them open.
 It doesn’t take very long, so it’s an easy pattern to learn on.
 A printable version is available.

 A cutting board based on this printable pattern from Steve Good is another effective way to get used to making cuts.
 It also comes with a couple of curves, so you can practice cutting soft, rounded edges.
 The best part is that it’ll make very little difference if you screw up.
 It’s just a cutting board, after all.